Vincotto: Description

 Although it may be used as a basis to make sweet vinegar, vincotto has a pleasant flavor and is not a type of vinegar.
-This additional product is called a Vinegar of Vincotto, Vincotto vinegar, or Vincotto balsamic and can be used in the same way as a good mellow Balsamic vinegar.
+This additional product is called "vinegar of vincotto", "vincotto vinegar" or "vincotto balsamic" and can be used in the same way as a good mellow balsamic vinegar.

-Vincotto appears to be related to defrutum and other forms of grape juice boiled down to varying strengths (carenum, sapa) that were produced in Ancient Rome.
+Vincotto appears to be related to defrutum and other forms of grape juice boiled down to varying strengths (carenum, sapa) that were produced in ancient Rome.
 Defrutum was used to preserve, sweeten, and/or flavor many foods (including wine), by itself or with honey or garum.
 Defrutum was also consumed as a drink when diluted with water, or fermented into a heady Roman "wine".
 (Note: defrutum should not be confused with passum, a wine made from fermented raisins that originated in ancient Carthage and was popular in ancient Rome.
 Passum was therefore more similar to modern Vin Santo than to vincotto.)

-Over many centuries, the vincotto produced in Basilicata and the Salento area of Apulia, was further developed into several different varieties of higher quality and culinary sophistication and is produced from the slow reduction together of a blend of cooked grape must and of a wine that has started to spoil and sour attaining the consistency of dense non-alcoholic syrup.
-This tradition goes back to the times of the ancient Romans when grape musts were reduced over heat to facilitate conservation and transportation.
+Over many centuries, the vincotto produced in Basilicata and the Salento area of Apulia was further developed into several different varieties of higher quality and culinary sophistication and is produced from the slow reduction together of a blend of cooked grape must and of a wine that has started to spoil and sour, attaining the consistency of dense non-alcoholic syrup.
+This tradition goes back to the times of the ancient Romans, when grape musts were reduced over heat to facilitate conservation and transportation.

-In Basilicata, vincotto is a key ingredient of several traditional dishes such as lagana chiapputa, pasta with walnuts, almonds, pine nuts and raisin, and pan minisc, a dessert enriched with flour, sugar, and spices.
+In Basilicata, vincotto is a key ingredient of several traditional dishes such as lagana chiapputa, pasta with walnuts, almonds, pine nuts, and raisin, and pan minisc', a dessert enriched with flour, sugar, and spices.

-In more recent times, from 1863, Salento greatly expanded the vineyards which also led to a great increase in the production of Vincotto.
-Vincotto can be used as a sweet condiment, as well as being sparingly drizzled over strongly flavored foods such as game, roast meats and poultry, aged cheeses, and risotto.
-Due to the nature of the Apulian red grapes, wines are produced with very high polyphenol counts.
-These work as antioxidants and are good for health, and act as strong natural flavour enhancers when added to other ingredients in a culinary recipe.

-Vincotto without the added vinegar and vino cotto are synonymous, as it is called vino cotto in southern Italian regions such as Calabria.
-These names cannot be registered as a trademark by any producer.

-In Greek, vincotto is called petimezi and is only produced in Crete.

-In Croatia, this product is called varenik, and is produced on the Dalmatian islands and in the Dubrovnik and Skradin region.

-In South Africa, it is known as moskonfyt (Afrikaans for grape must jam) and is produced in the Western Cape province.